JuWorkshop/dbus-evsecharger/README.md

 # dbus-evcharger-openwb
-Integrate Open EV charger with data from openWB into Victron Energy Venus OS
+Integrate EV charger with data from openWB into Victron Energy Venus OS

 ## Purpose
 This script supports reading EV charger values from openWB.
 Writing values is supported for "Enable charging" and "Charging current"